There are good reasons to build another submarine cable linking New Zealand to the world. Cheaper internet is not among them.

-Even if international traffic was free, internet costs wouldn’t come down more than 10 percent.
+Even if international traffic was free, consumer broadband costs wouldn’t come down more than 10 percent.

 International bandwidth sits well behind staff costs, domestic transit costs, tail circuit costs, hardware costs and some others I am probably forgetting right now.
 It is a fairly small part of the overall cost structure that goes into providing services to end users.

 The best reason to build another submarine cable linking New Zealand to the world is security.